money-on-chain/RDOC-Contract/hardhat/README.md

 - [MocState.sol](../contracts/MoCState.sol)
 - [MoCSettlement.sol](../contracts/MoCSettlement.sol)

-The changer that will do all the upgrades in an atomic ways is the following one:
+The changer that will execute all these upgrades in an atomic way is the following one:
 - [StableTokenMigrationChanger.sol](../contracts/changers/StableTokenMigrationChanger.sol)

 For each of them a new function is added `function migrateStableToken(address newStableTokenAddress_)` for the migration purpose and an event is emitted when it happens `event StableTokenMigrated(address oldStableTokenAddress_, address newStableTokenAddress_)`.